apache/shardingsphere/document/current/content/features/transaction/local-transaction.en.md

 ## Concept

-* Support the none-cross-database transactions, e.g. table sharding without database sharding, or database sharding with the queries routed in the same database.
+* Fully support none-cross-database transactions, for example, table sharding only or database sharding with route result in the single database.

-* Support the exception handling for the cross-database transactions due to logical exceptions.
-For example, in the same transaction, you want to update two databases, ShardingSphere will rollback all transactions for all two database when a null pointer is thrown after updating.
+* Fully support cross-database transactions caused by logic exceptions, for example, the update of two databases in one transaction.
+After the update, the null cursor is thrown and the content in both databases can be rolled back.

-* Do not support the exception handling for the cross-database transactions due to network or hardware exceptions.
-For example, in the same transaction, you want to update two databases, ShardingSphere will only commit the transaction for second database when the first database is dead after updating.
+* Do not support the cross-database transactions caused by network or hardware exceptions.
+For example, after the update of two databases in one transaction, one database is down before it is submitted, then only the data of the second database can be submitted.

-## Supported
+## Supported Situation

-* Sharding-JDBC support by end user to configure without XA data sources
+* Sharding-JDBC can support users' own configurations without the use of XA data source.

-* Sharding-Proxy do not need support, just use XA or BASE transaction
+* Sharding-Proxy do not need support; just use XA or BASE transactions.